andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 ## [1] 6 8
 ```

 To get a visual snapshot of our data we can use the `head()` or `tail()` functions.
-The head function gives you the few rows, and the tail function gives you the last few rows.
+The head function gives you the first few rows, and the tail function gives you the last few rows.
 As the example data is so small we won't see a difference between the functions.

 ```r